BSpendlove/freeradius-api/README.md

 ## TO DO

-- Either fix pyrad or implement a radius COA client myself in Python because its terribly maintained
+- Either fix pyrad or implement a radius COA client myself in Python because its terribly maintained (some FreeRADIUS dictionary files are not parsed properly)

 - Potentially restructure the project since its getting a bit messy already...